 - Boost for Official Websites In this update, websites that have been identified (explicitly claimed) as official or belonging to a person will now receive priority in search ranking over unofficial results.
 This may look like an obvious choice considering the intent of the user, however there are instances where the unofficial sites are more informative and receives more clicks than the official.

-- Excessive Ads Penalty Excessive number of ads in a page is now penalized, as confirmed by Google in this recent update.
-This has always been an impediment from a user experience perspective, and now its been integrated as a factor in the algorithm.
-However one needs to keep in mind that more than the number of ads, its the proportion of ads in relation to the size of the page.
-The chances of penalty are higher if there are more ads above the fold.
+- Excessive Ads Penalty An excessive number of ads on a page are now penalized, as confirmed by Google in this recent update.
+This has always impeded from a user experience perspective, and now it's been integrated as a factor in the algorithm.
+However one needs to keep in mind that more than the number of ads, its the proportion of ads to the size of the page.
+The chances of the penalty are higher if there are more ads above the fold.

-- Google Search - Now Served Fresh Freshness of the pages (recency) is taken into consideration for ranking pages in search results.
+- Google Search - Now Served Fresh The freshness of the pages (recency) is taken into consideration for ranking pages in search results.
 This update rewarded websites that were infused with fresh content and acted as an incentive for websites to keep their website updated frequently.
-A massive 35% of search queries were affected by this update and the repurcussions were felt across.
+A massive 35% of search queries were affected by this update and the repercussions were felt across.
 Categories or content that had a longer shelf life like cooking recipes, DIY weren't affected by the update.

 - Google Queries are now Encrypted In an effort to protect the privacy of users (since search keywords could reveal sensitive personal information), Google decided to encrypt (SSL search) search queries by default.
 As a result of this update, Google Analytics now masked keywords from organic searches with the "(not provided)" term.
 This had a drastic impact on how SEO agencies or webmaster perceived the effect of their SEO efforts, since the vital keyword information wasn't available.